amontagnacaml/aml-portfolio/schema/sars/SAR_01_Elena_Popescu_Velocity.md

 1. **Money Laundering (Article 324-1 Code pénal)** — The account is used to receive funds from multiple sources and rapidly redistribute them to high-risk jurisdictions, consistent with the layering phase of money laundering.

-2. **Acting as a Money Mule** — The subject's profile (young freelancer, recently opened account, no prior banking history with Deblock) combined with the transaction throughput significantly exceeding declared income suggests the account holder may be acting as an intermediary, whether knowingly or unknowingly.
+2. **Acting as a Money Mule** — The subject's profile (young freelancer, recently opened account, no prior banking history with Anonymised SA) combined with the transaction throughput significantly exceeding declared income suggests the account holder may be acting as an intermediary, whether knowingly or unknowingly.

 3. **Potential Structuring (Article L.561-15 CMF)** — The recurring transfers from STANESCU just below €1,000 suggest deliberate fragmentation to avoid triggering automated detection thresholds.